Skip to content

 • Rate Type: how the tax amount is calculated, currently locked to percentage (%)

-• Rate Amount: or the tax amount that is calculated and charged for a specific configuration.
+• Rate Amount: the tax value that is calculated and charged for a specific configuration.

 • Locations: specify the location(s) where the tax configuration applies.
 If no location is selected, the tax configuration will apply to all locations.

-• Tax-Exempt Customer Types: specify the "Identity Type" set to customer profiles, either Treaty Member Card or Veteran ID, that enables automatic tax exemption for eligible customers.
-Only customers with these selections will be exempted from all tax.
+• Tax-Exempt Customer Types: specify the "Identity Type" set to customer profiles that enables automatic tax exemption for eligible customers.
+Only customers with these identity type selections will be exempted from the configured tax.

 • Tax Type: specifies the type of tax, such as City, County, State, Federal, Excise, or Municipal.
 This may be left blank.